gatsbyjs/gatsby/docs/docs/file-system-page-creation.md

 title: Creating Pages from the File System
 ---

-This page roughly documents the APIs and conventions available with the new file-based page creation features.
+This page documents the APIs and conventions available with "Unified Routes", a suite of new APIs and conventions to make the file system the primary way of creating pages.
+While the [`createPage`](/docs/actions/#createPage) Node API won't go away you should be able to accomplish most common tasks with this file-based API.

 For now, these features are marked as experimental and require a flag to utilize.
 Start your Gatsby site locally with the following flag: